 Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

 U.S. Embassy Pristina cannot provide assistance with residency permits, background checks or fingerprinting services (see below), nor can the Embassy authenticate background checks or health certificates.
+For more information on Criminal Record Checks, please click here.

 Fingerprints: Police stations in many major Kosovo cities provide fingerprint services without charge.
-Please call your local police station to verify hours and procedures, and to determine whether your local station has the necessary equipment or staffing.
+Please check your local police station to verify hours and procedures, and to determine whether your local station has the necessary equipment or staffing.
 By default, Kosovo Police take fingerprints on a locally developed form.
 However, the Kosovo police will also accept FBI form FD-258 for fingerprint services.
 If your fingerprints must be taken on form FD-258, you must bring the form to your appointment; Kosovo police will not provide a copy.
 For quality assurance purposes, consider bringing several copies of FD-258 printed on high-quality paper to your appointment.
 For more information, contact the Kosovo police directorate that handles international cooperation at firstname.lastname@example.org or call this office at +383 38 (0) 50 80 1047.

 Residency Permit in Kosovo and Police check: Any U.S. citizen visiting Kosovo for more than 90 days (within a six month period) must apply for a temporary residence permit.
 You must provide proof of local health insurance and either a local or Federal police background check; the U.S. Embassy cannot assist you in obtaining background checks.
 You can request a local background check from the police department where you last resided in the U.S., but some departments may require you to appear in-person.
 Alternatively, the Federal Bureau of Investigation (FBI) centralizes criminal justice information in the US, and can provide a nationwide background check; for information on this process please review the FBI website.
-For more information on Criminal Record Checks, please click here.
+Information about authenticating FBI certificate is available at this link.
+Documents obtained from your local police in the United States will require additional authentication after you obtain the local police seal.
+Contact your state Secretary of State’s office or other official designated in your state to authenticate state-issued documents.
+See our general guidance on authentication of documents for use abroad.
+The U.S. Embassy CANNOT, by law, under any circumstances, authenticate a U.S. document.
+To authenticate a document for use in a country where the Apostille Convention is in force, which it is in Kosovo, visit the U.S. Department of State Apostille Requirements website.

-Additional information regarding residency permits: While you can find basic information regarding residency permits under “Entry, Exit and Visa Requirements” paragraph at this link, we have provided additional information regarding current practice in Kosovo, so you can make an informed decision regarding your travel plan.
+General information regarding residency permits: While you can find basic information regarding residency permits under “Entry, Exit and Visa Requirements” paragraph at this link, we have provided additional information regarding current practice in Kosovo, so you can make an informed decision regarding your travel plan.
 Residency requirements are posted on Kosovo’s Ministry of Internal Affair’s website at this link, for various types, depending on your travel purpose.
 U.S. citizens can obtain residency permits once they are physically in Kosovo and before the expiration of their tourist visas.
 In order to open a bank account in Kosovo, you need to obtain your residency permit first.
 You should present your work contract to the local authorities.
 In order to bring an immediate family member, you must reside in Kosovo for at least two years, unless your immediate family members can present evidence of volunteer work at an institution or organization in Kosovo.
 This rule is not applicable for corporate transfers from a third country to Kosovo.
 Residency permits are renewed on an annual basis regardless of your work contract duration.
 Non U.S. citizen immediate family members may be subject to additional visa requirement prior to arriving to Kosovo.
 For more information, please click here.